-'Teaching Number in the Classroom translates years of research into a very understandable and comprehensive approach for teaching children how the number system is structured and how to think like a mathematician.
+'Teaching Number in the Classroom translates years of research into a very understandable and comprehensive approach for teaching children how the number system is structured and how to think like a mathematician.'

-Teaching Number in the Classroom with 4-8 year olds is an absolute "must-have" for all educators involved in early number.
+'This book is an absolute must have for all educators involved in early number.
 Based on sound theoretical foundations, it offers a wealth of down-to-earth, tried and tested, effective approaches to teaching early number concepts and skills.'

-Central to the book is the concept of an inquiry-based approach to classroom instruction, and topics covered range from beginning number and early counting strategies to multi-digit addition and subtraction right through to multiplication and division.
+Central to the book is the concept of an inquiry-based approach to classroom instruction.
+Topics covered range from beginning number and early counting strategies to multi-digit addition and subtraction right through to multiplication and division.

-- Real-life examples from classroom work
+- real-life examples from classroom work

-- Guidance on classroom organization and teaching specific topics
+- guidance on classroom organization and teaching specific topics

 - an accompanying CD with printable activities for classroom use.

 This book is an invaluable resource for all primary classroom teachers, including experienced Mathematics Recovery teachers.
 It will be helpful for classroom assistants and learning support personnel, primary mathematics advisors, numeracy consultants and educational psychologists.
 It will also appeal to teacher educators and researchers with interests in mathematics in the primary years.